Purchases made through links earn us a small commission, at no extra cost to you.

 Well, we didn’t get bored at all.
 Easter Island is a fascinating and relaxing place, perfect for people who appreciate archaeological sites and enjoy outdoor activities, like ourselves.

 Four days in Easter Island turned out to be the perfect amount of time.
 We were able to see all the main archaeological sites of Easter Island, plus many of the lesser-known ones.
 We visited two beaches, did a few small hikes and enjoyed some leisurely meals.
-The best part of having 4 days in Easter Island was that we could take our time, truly savour each site we visited.
+The best part about having 4 days in Easter Island was that we could take our time, truly savour each site we visited.

 To truly appreciate Rapa Nui, you need to get a sense of the history, culture and traditions of its people.
 With a rushed visit, you’d be unable to fully discover and connect with the essence of the island.